jevonlipsey/java-pacman/README.md

 tracking will not run.
 The build path should also contain the mySQL driver to connect to the database and a standard OpenJDK library (built on OpenJDK 20.0.2).

+To run the tests, add JUnit 5 to the build path.

 HOW TO PLAY:
 Use the left-click on your mouse/trackpad to control the menus of the game.
 Use the arrow keys (↑ ↓ → ←) to control Pacman's movement and send him in the direction of the arrow.